lambdacasserole/password-exposure-exercise/README.md

 # Password Exposure Exercise

-This repository contains a deliberately vulnerable web application exhibiting a simple password exposure vulnerabilty.
+This repository contains a deliberately vulnerable web application exhibiting a simple password exposure vulnerability.

 ## Purpose

 ![Screenshot](screenshot.png)

 I use this as part of a practical activity in my seminars on cybersecurity for business students.
-It allows the student to get hands-on in conducting a cyberattack without leaving the browser.
+It allows students to get hands-on in conducting a cyberattack without leaving the browser.

 ## Setup